amirfatehi/my-website/README.md

 # my-website
-Thsi is really awesome website!
+This is really awesome website!
+* This is a change to test out the branching lesson!